 Because no other state is currently in compliance with the quarantine, not at this time.
-However, UDAF is working with certain Western states to achieve compliance and expects that out-of-state ash trees will be available for purchase in the near future.
+However, UDAF is willing to work with other states that want to achieve compliance and out-of-state ash trees may be available for purchase in the future.